Get your free Melbourne Electrician quote today!

-Workplace safety remains a priority in Australia, with an average of 195 workers losing their lives each year due to work-related incidents, as reported by Safe Work Australia.
-Emergency preparedness is vital in reducing risks during unforeseen events.
-A well-developed plan combined with proper equipment, like emergency exit lights and emergency exit signs, can ensure a safe evacuation process.
+In Australia, workplace safety is always a top concern.
+On average, around 195 workers sadly lose their lives each year due to work-related incidents, according to Safe Work Australia.
+Preparing for emergencies is crucial for minimising risks in unforeseen events.
+Having a well-thought-out plan along with the right equipment, such as emergency exit lights and signs, ensures a smooth and safe evacuation process.

 What is Exit and Emergency Lighting?